 The bipartisan CORPS Act that Congress is considering would increase the number of AmeriCorps positions and develop Senior Corps teleworking technology.
-Learn more about this bill from the nonprofit, nonpartisan America’s Service Commissions.
-Then, call to urge your Senators and Representative to support it; you can find their phone numbers at the Contacting Congress site.
+Learn more about this bill from the nonprofit, nonpartisan America's Service Commissions.
+Then, call to urge your Senators and Representative to support it.

 4. Advocate for a Truth and Reconciliation Commission